A-Levels Curriculum Guide

 • Thinking Skills Assessment (TSA Oxford) : For entry to philosophy, politics and economics (PPE), economics and management (E&M), experimental psychology (EP) or psychology and philosophy at the University of Oxford.

-• Thinking Skills Assessment (TSA) UCL : For entry to European social and political studies at University College London (UCL).
+• Thinking Skills Assessment (TSA) UCL : For entry to European social and political studies at University School London (UCL).

 • UK Clinical Aptitude Test (UKCAT) : For entry to medical and dental schools.